Josky Kiambukuta: 1989–2005: TPOK Jazz, Bana OK, and solo albums

 After Franco's death in October 1989, alongside veterans such as Simaro, Ndombe Opetum, Madilu System and others, Josky worked to keep TPOK Jazz alive in the immediate aftermath, striving to maintain the band's legacy despite uncertainties about its leadership and financial future.
 During this transitional phase, Josky continued to assert his creative independence.
 In 1990, he released his successful solo studio album Chandra, followed by the 1991 LP Les Mayeno à Gogo, including the hit "Baby".

 However, internal tensions grew as disputes over royalties, artistic direction, and the management of Franco's estate began to divide the remaining musicians.
 Between 1993 and 1994, disagreements with Franco's family reached a breaking point, leading Josky, Simaro, Ndombe, and several senior members, except Madilu System who launched a solo career, to found a new band called Bana OK.
 The band positioned itself as a tribute and a continuation of Franco's legacy, maintaining the odemba style.
 Josky emerged as one of Bana OK's leading voices and composers, and in 1999, he recorded Dernier Avertissement, whose title track is a haunting Congolese rumba that reflects on mortality, the passage of time, and the moral lessons of life, a song often interpreted as his philosophical response to the loss of Franco and the disillusionment of the post-TPOK Jazz years.

 By the early 2000s, the Bana OK project gradually dispersed as members pursued solo ventures and opportunities abroad.
 Josky relocated to France, settling in Paris.
 There, he continued to record prolifically, releasing Oui Ça Va (2003), Double Vie (2005), and the duet album Chiffre 3 (2005) with Madilu System.

 Illness and death

-Josky returned to Kinshasa in 2011, but health issues, including a severe foot problem, curtailed his performing career, leaving him wheelchair-bound in his final years.
+Josky returned to Kinshasa in 2011, but health issues, including a severe foot problem, curtailed his performing career, leaving him unable to walk in his final years.
 He retired around 2009 but appeared on television to discuss his storied career, sharing anecdotes about his time with Franco Luambo Makiadi's TPOK Jazz and the evolution of Congolese music.
 After years of ill health, Josky died on 7 March 2021, in Kinshasa, prompting tributes from fans and fellow musicians worldwide.
 Following his death, he was interred in Kinshasa on 11 April.